CFA® Derivative Investments

 - Credit Default Swaps

-What is the CFA® Level 1 Derivative Investments Topic?
+What to Expect in CFA® Level 1 Derivative Investments?

 Exam Weighting